 Before Forex traders dive into completing the trading document and the strategy section, it is important to realize that there is important preparation work needed.
 For instance, what sense does a strategy have if we don’t have a (demo) trading account?
 So here below is a list of the first 7 steps before strategy matters.

 As the list of Forex brokers is quite extensive, choosing a broker is not an easy task.
 Here are important criteria for choosing a broker.

-a) Check review website that are known to provide a well balanced opinion on various brokers.
+a) Check review website that is known to provide a well-balanced opinion on various brokers.
 The best is to find a website that also lists pros and cons, besides the end grade or number.

 b) Ask other Forex traders which Forex broker they use and why, and which ones they certainly would not use and why.